-- the taste of a remarkable fruit which he had eaten some 20 years before.
-2. The pineapple, writes Jean de Léry, [insert quote].
-Jean de Léry pasted this pineapple in Brazil, during his sojourn their among the Tupinamba.
-3. As this passage and others make evident, de Léry sees the natural riches of Brazil as a gift from God [cite other passage briefly].
-4. Yet he tells us repeatedly that the Tupinamba has been accursed or abandoned by God.
-6.a How can we make sense of the mismatch between Léry's sense that the 5.natural world of Brazil is 5. blessed, while the 5.human world is 5.cursed?
-6.b How is he able to praise the fruit he eats among the cannibals? - 7.
-In this essay, I will examine ...
+1 I 1570 D 4 4 E 1 1.
+In 1578, a Protestant Frenchman 1.
+In the text, this happens ("this" can be remembers the taste of a remarkable fruit either an actual event, or the way that event which he had eaten some 20 years before. is written about).
+2. Pineapples, writes Jean de Léry, have "such a fragrance of raspberry that you can 2.
+Example or direct quotation. smell them from far off; and as for the taste, it melts in your mouth, and it is 3.
+What should the reader notice in this naturally so sweet that we have no jams example? that surpass them.".
+Jean de Léry tasted F this pineapple in Brazil, during his sojourn 4.
+How does this phenomenon relate to there among the Tupinamba, an indigenous the rest of the text? people known for their custom of the rest of the text. cannibalism.
+3. As this passage and others 5.
+What are the axes of comparison? make evident, de Léry sees the natural What are the terms which will be used to riches of Brazil as a gift from God [cite 6 characterize that relationship? other passage briefly].
+4. Yet he tells us repeatedly that the Tupinamba have been 6.
+Frame the question or problem that "accursed or abandoned by God."
+6.a How arises: can we make sense of the mismatch between Léry's sense that the 5.natural a. in general, abstract terms. world of Brazil is 5. blessed, while the 5 .human world is 5 .cursed?
+6 . b How is he b.
+In specific, concrete terms. able to praise the fruit he eats among the - cannibals?
+7. What will you try to do in the essay to shed light on the question you've 7.
+In this essay, I will examine identified?
+(Optional, but a good habit for 57 other kinds of writing). outer miles of winning).